top of page

 At that very moment, blessings flow into the deep halls of the Underworld.

-Lecturer Xu Chuanying (許傳營講師) once told what he witnessed there when a person receives Tao.
+Lecturer Xu Chuanying (許傳營講師) once shared what he witnessed there when a person receives Tao.
 From a young age, Xu had the rare gift of leaving his body to travel in spirit to other realms.
 On one such journey, he found himself in the Underworld.

 It is often said: “When one child receives Tao, sixteen generations of their family are blessed.
-When one child succeeds in cultivation, the whole family line can be reborn into higher realms.”
+When one child succeeds in cultivation, the whole family line can be reborn into higher realms.

 The Celestial Beings